M4ssCorruption/My-React-Mini-Portfolio/README.md

  //LINK TO DEPLYED APPLICATION https://my-react-mini-portfolio.vercel.app/ ///
  //PLEASE USE THIS LINK TO VIEW THE APPLICATION//
  // This application is a single page application that talks about me as a person and shows some pictures of what I do.
 Given the very little time, and the multiple power outages due to loadshedding, this is the best that I could come up.
-I hope that you will happy with the portfolio
+Im not the best when it comes to creativity but will make sure to turn that weakness into a strength.
+I hope that you will happy with the portfolio :).